Blender script

 light = bsyn.Light.create('POINT', location=(1, 0, 0), intensity=100.) # Create light object

-# add normals AOV
+# Add normals AOV

-cam_normals_aov = bsyn.aov.NormalsAOV('cam_normals', ref_frame='CAMERA')
+cam_normals_aov = bsyn.aov.NormalsAOV(name='cam_normals', ref_frame='CAMERA')

 monkey.assign_aov(cam_normals_aov)